dominodatalab/domino-field-solutions-installations/irsa/README.md

 ## IRSA Rollback

-If you have to roll back the version of the IRSA deployment within your cluster, you can use the `helm rollback command`:
+If you have to roll back the version of the IRSA deployment within your cluster, you can use the `helm rollback` command:

 ```shell
 helm -n ${field_namespace} rollback irsa